akmanu/band_generator/README.md

 ## Installation Instructions
 ### Requirements:
 * Installation of Ansible on your machine (instructions can be found here: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+* Generate a keypair for Ansible such that it can SSH into your machines:
+   1. In your terminal, run `ssh-keygen -f ansible_id_rsa`
+   2. Copy the contents of 'ansible_id_rsa.pub' into the file '.ssh/authorized_keys'
 * Create two GCP instances called bg-jenkins-2 and bg-swarm-manager
    * bg-jenkins-2 MUST be running Ubuntu 16+ or other Linux machine capable of using Python 3.6 or above – Debian 9 is currently only compatible with Python 3.5.3 which will cause issues when running Pytest due to f-string interpolation only being introduced in 3.6
 * Edit the ansible/inventory file to include the IP addresses of your Jenkins VM and Swarm Manager VM
+* Create a MySQL database on GCP
 * Creation of a .env file containing the following environmental files that will allow your app to connect the SQL database you have creates:
    * MYSQL_USER=(your MySQL instance user)
    * MYSQL_PASSWORD=(your MySQL instance password)